 This feature is only available on paid plans

-The Organization Overview provides an overview of repositories that belong to the same Git provider organization.
+The Organization Overview provides an overview of the repositories belonging to your Git provider organization that you follow on Codacy.
 Here you can compare their statuses and check for items that require your attention.

 To access your Organization Overview, select an organization from the top navigation bar and select Overview on the left navigation sidebar.

-The Organization Overview calculates metrics and displays data only for the repositories that you have access to.
-This means that depending on their permissions, two users could see different results on their Organization Overview.
+The Organization Overview calculates metrics and displays data only for the repositories that you follow on Codacy.
+This means that depending on their list of followed repositories, two users can see different results on their Organization Overview.